seqan/seqan3/doc/tutorial/introduction/index.md

 objects.
 The second argument to seqan3::align_pairwise is the *configuration* which allows you to specify a lot of parameters for the alignment computation, for instance score functions, banded alignment and whether you wish to compute a traceback or not.
 The configurations have their own namespace seqan3::align_cfg and can be combined via the logical OR operator (`|`) for building combinations.
 Check out the alignment tutorial if you want to learn more.

 \note
 In general, we omit `using namespace seqan3;`, to show which parts are from SeqAn3 and which aren't.
-But for better readability we use a `using` declaration for the namespace member `_dna5`.
+However, for comprehensibility we declare string literals like _dna5 beforehand with a using directive.
 You can skip it, if you work with the overall namespace or declare it in lines 20 and 21 directly.

 \note